EdwinVW/dapr-workshop/Assignment07/README.md

 - The credentials used by the SMTP output binding to connect to the SMTP server are retrieved using the Dapr secrets management building block.
 - The FineCollectionService retrieves the license-key for the `FineCalculator` component it uses from the Dapr secrets management building block.

-**This assignment can only be executed if you have executed assignment 5!**

 This assignment targets number **6** in the end-state setup: